chunkdee/nestjs-Sample/README.md

 ## Note

-Paga Collect package is installed in this sample app.
+Paga Collect package is installed already.

 I have created a folder for Paga in SRC folder and referenced the paga collect library from within paga.service.ts file.

-The App would start only if you comment out the paga code referecnce
+The App would start only if you comment out the paga code reference(line 8) in paga.service.ts file
-   //private readonly pagaCollect: any = require('paga-collect');